openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 :  Data that is shared with a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different issuers.

 Verifiable Presentation (VP):
 :  A Holder-signed Credential whose authenticity can be cryptographically verified to provide Cryptographic Holder Binding.
-Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).
+Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] (mdoc) and [@Hyperledger.Indy] (AnonCreds).

 W3C Verifiable Presentation:
 :  A Verifiable Presentations compliant to the [@VC_DATA] specification.